AryanAD/wallpapers/README.md

 # What is this?

 This repo contains all the free wallpapers that I picked from github and were free to use.
 Feel free to download or clone the repo and use the wallpaper on your machine.
-Check README.md to see how I use these wallpapers.

 <hr />